Bernard Tomic: 2011: Grand Slam quarterfinal

-2012: First ATP semi-final
+2012: First ATP Tour semifinal

 Tomic began his 2012 season at the Brisbane International.
-He defeated Julien Benneteau, Japanese qualifier Tatsuma Ito and Denis Istomin to reach his first ATP semi-final where he lost in straight sets to world No. 4 and eventual champion, Andy Murray.
+He defeated Julien Benneteau, Japanese qualifier Tatsuma Ito and Denis Istomin to reach his first ATP semifinal where he lost in straight sets to world No. 4 and eventual champion, Andy Murray.
 He then won the 2012 Kooyong Classic, defeating Tomáš Berdych, Gaël Monfils and Mardy Fish in the final.

-In the first round of the 2012 Australian Open, Tomic rallied from two sets to love down to defeat Fernando Verdasco in 4 hours and 11 minutes.
-He defeated Sam Querrey and Alexandr Dolgopolov in the next two rounds to reach the fourth round for the first time where he lost to world No. 3 Roger Federer in straight sets.
+In the first round of the Australian Open, Tomic rallied from two sets to love down to defeat Fernando Verdasco in 4 hours and 11 minutes.
+He defeated Sam Querrey and Alexandr Dolgopolov in the next two rounds to reach the fourth round for the first time where he lost to Roger Federer in straight sets.

-Tomic was seeded eighth at the Regions Morgan Keegan Championships and the Cellular South Cup in Memphis, but lost to Ivan Dodig in the first round, despite having two match points.
+Tomic was seeded eighth at the U.S. National Indoor Championships in Memphis, but lost to Ivan Dodig in the first round, despite having two match points.
 At the 2012 Delray Beach International Tennis Championships, Tomic was seeded eighth.
 He reached the quarterfinals but lost to the top seed John Isner.
-In his next event the BNP Paribas Open, Tomic suffered a first round loss to Gilles Müller.
-At the 2012 Sony Ericsson Open Tomic defeated Sergiy Stakhovsky before losing to world No. 5 David Ferrer in the second round.
+In his next event, the Indian Wells Open, Tomic suffered a first-round loss to Gilles Müller.
+At Miami, Tomic defeated Sergiy Stakhovsky, before losing to world No. 5 David Ferrer in the second round.

-Tomic began his clay court season at the Monte-Carlo Masters, where he advanced to the second round of a clay court event for the first time, defeating Denis Istomin in straight sets before losing to Alexandr Dolgopolov in three sets.
+Tomic began his clay-court season at the Monte-Carlo Masters, where he advanced to the second round of a clay-court event for the first time, defeating Denis Istomin in straight sets, before losing to Alexandr Dolgopolov in three sets.
 At the Barcelona Open, Tomic defeated Ernests Gulbis before losing to Albert Montañés in the second round.
-Tomic's next event was the BMW Open where he reached the quarterfinals of a clay court event for the first time in his career after wins over Olivier Rochus and Potito Starace.
+Tomic's next event was the BMW Open where he reached the quarterfinals of a clay-court event for the first time in his career after wins over Olivier Rochus and Potito Starace.
 He later lost to Feliciano López.
-In his first ever match at the Madrid Open, Tomic lost to Radek Štěpánek in the first round.
-At the 2012 Italian Open, Tomic defeated qualifier Santiago Giraldo in the first round before losing to world No. 1 and defending champion Novak Djokovic in the second round.
+In his first-ever match at the Madrid Open, Tomic lost to Radek Štěpánek in the first round.
+At the Italian Open, Tomic defeated qualifier Santiago Giraldo in the first round, before losing to world No. 1 and defending champion Novak Djokovic in the second.